-Wisdom Teeth Removal: Your Tooth Extraction Guide
+Wisdom Teeth Removal: Your Extraction Guide

 Wisdom teeth, also referred to as the "third molars", are as important as other teeth, but more prone to problems during their eruption (breaking through the gum tissue).
 Since wisdom teeth are the last to erupt usually between the ages of 17 and 21 there often is little room left in the mouth.